Frequently Asked Questions.

 The water that is distributed during the race is bottled water, but poured into cups for convenience and handed out at water tables.

-The race is run under the rules of the IAAF, which stipulate that no personal sponsors’ logos may be worn by an athlete.
+The race is run under the rules of World Athletics, which stipulate that no personal sponsors’ logos may be worn by an athlete.

 Sponsored teams have to stick to the regulated size of 1 x logo per apparel items.
 The logo to be no bigger than 10cm x 10cm.